GregoriaRamirez/gregoriaramirez.github.io/self-assessment.md

   ">Back to Home</a>
 </div>

-Thank you for viewing my page
+Thank you for viewing my Self-Assessment.
+Please continue exploring my ePortfolio to see detailed artifacts and enhancements.